-I love fresh cream cakes and pastries.
+Fresh cream cakes and pastries are favourites of mine.
 Whether they are individual chocolate drizzled choux buns such as Hot Chocolate Fudge Sauce Covered Profiteroles, or a large cream filled sponge cake like my Strawberries and Cream Cake.
 While the whipped cream gives a delicious lightness to the cake, it is also not as sweet as other frostings.
-Here in this Chocolate Honeycomb Sponge Cake it provides the perfect contrast to the velvet chocolate sponge.
+So, using it in this Chocolate Honeycomb Sponge Cake provides the perfect contrast to the rich, velvet, chocolate sponge.

-Since having a bag of Art of Mallow’s new Honeycomb product, I wanted to create something that would really show off it’s beautiful colour and toffee flavour.
-Having some Lindt chocolate eggs leftover from Easter seemed perfect.
-Because when they’re not available the shiny wrapped truffle balls are!
-Also, using dark chocolate as the contrasting drizzle keeps the balance of flavours perfect.
+Since receiving a bag of Art of Mallow’s new Honeycomb product, I’ve wanted to create something that would really show off it’s beautiful colour and toffee flavour.
+Also, having some leftover Lindt chocolate eggs from Easter provided inspiration for decorating the cake.
+Especially when they’re not available, the shiny wrapped truffle balls are!
+Finally, the use of dark chocolate as a contrasting drizzle keeps the flavours in balance.

-Simply put, this cake is incredible.
+So, put simply, this cake is incredible.
 Especially for those who prefer their cakes a little less sweet.
-Even with the addition of honeycomb the overall flavour is balanced.
-A cake that should suit everyone!
+And even with the addition of honeycomb, the overall flavour is balanced.
+Resulting in a cake that should suit everyone!

 Recipe: Chocolate Honeycomb Sponge Cake serves 10-12

 1/4 tsp Sea Salt – I use Maldon

 1 tsp Vanilla Bean Paste (vanilla extract can be substituted) – I use Nielsen-Massey

 125g/4oz Plain White Flour

 1 tsp Vanilla Bean Paste

 Honeycomb – I used a bag from Art of Mallow alternatively use a couple of Crunchie bars